 Another means by which a party to a divorce spies on a spouse is by taking advantage of friends and family.
 In some cases, friends and family are unwilling participants in a surveillance endeavor launched by a party to a divorce.
 In other instances, the parent actually enlists the aid and active participation of a friend or family member if spying on the other spouse during the course of marriage dissolution proceedings.Using Children as a Conduit for Surveillance

 One of the most insidious ways in which a divorcing person spies on the other party to a marriage dissolution case is by using children as conduits for surveillance.
 A common scheme involves the spying parent manipulating a child into spying on the other parent and reporting back to the individual that initiated this type of process.
 Using children during a divorce in this manner can have lasting negative consequences.

 There is also a reasonable argument to be made that using children in this manner is abusive conduct.
 It certainly runs counter the best interests of child, interests that are to be safeguarded by both parents.Obtaining a Restraining Order

 If you believe the other party in your divorce case is engaged in some type of spying, you may need to obtain a restraining order to bring such conduct to an end.
 They can be used to constrain some of the conduct described in this article if that conduct amounts to an act of domestic violence.
 You place yourself in the best position to protect all of your vital legal interests in a divorce case, including stopping the type of illicit conduct described a moment ago, by engaging the professional services of an experienced New Jersey divorce lawyer.
-The first step in engaging legal representation is to schedule an initial consultation with a divorce attorney at the Law Offices of Peter Van Aulen.
+The first step in engaging legal representation is to schedule a free initial consultation with a divorce attorney at the Law Offices of Peter Van Aulen.
 You can reach us by calling (201) 845-7400.